-Welcome to Vector, a digital hardware synthesizer combining elements of several synthesis methods into a very special expressive blend.
+Welcome to Vector, an experimental exploratory hardware synthesizer combining elements of several synthesis methods into a very special expressive blend.

-The user manual is organized as follows:
+The operator's manual is organized as follows:

-- Quick start guide shows how to go from zero to sound in a short time while showing the major features. - Overview contains detailed description of all Vector's features and main concepts (such as the Orbiter or Corners) as well as the principles of the sound synthesis method. - · Configuration shows available settings and presets. - Specifications documents MIDI implementation or available connections.
+- Quick start guide shows how to go from zero to sound in a short time while showing the major features. - Overview describes the control elements of Vector. - Sound engine contains detailed description of all Vector's features and main concepts (such as the Orbiter or Corners) as well as the principles of the sound synthesis method. - Configuration shows available settings and presets. - Specifications documents MIDI implementation or available connections.